What makes Nepal different than other countries

 Kumari Tradition

-Nepal’s unique living goddess tradition, known as “Kumari,” is deeply ingrained in its cultural heritage.
-A young girl from the Newar community is selected to be the Kumari through a rigorous process.
-She is worshipped as the living incarnation of the goddess Taleju until she reaches puberty.
-The Kumari plays a significant role in religious ceremonies and festivals.
+Nepal’s unique living goddess tradition, known as “Kumari,” deeply ingrains itself in its cultural heritage.
+The Newar community selects a young girl to be the Kumari through a rigorous process.
+They worship her as the living incarnation of the goddess Taleju until she reaches puberty.
+The Kumari, in turn, plays a significant role in religious ceremonies and festivals.

 Popular: Busy Tourist Cities of Nepal